smartpass/interview-angular-node-takehome/README.md

 ## How to submit the assignment

 Please submit your assignment by adding commits to the main branch.
-Then run the following command to archive the repository as a zip and send the file to us:
+Then run the following command to archive the repository as a zip and email the file to to the person you received the assignment from.
+The command will create a file called `submission.zip` in the root of the repository.:

 ```

 git archive --format=zip --output=submission.zip main

 ```

 ## Lint Rules